neil-vass/generator-sequences/README.md

 line from a file or other IO-bound operation we want to await).

 Users of this type should assume it's async.
-If it's an array or other simple type it will return immediately, but it's safe to await its values anyway.
+If it's an array or other simple type it will be ready immediately, but it's safe to await its values anyway.

 This kind of support is likely to be part of the language soon!